Does this test have other names?

 This test measures the amount of the protein transferrin in your blood.

 Your liver makes transferrin.
-It creates much more when your body's stores of iron
+When your body's stores of iron run low, your liver

 Iron plays many important roles in your body, including helping your red blood cells

-carry oxygen.
-Nearly all the iron in your body is normally attached to transferrin.
+carry oxygen to the cells in your body.
+Nearly all the iron in your body is normally

 Normally, your body carefully monitors your iron level and tries to keep it from rising